 Follow the guidance provided in TR 24772-1 clause 6.24.5

+Be aware that overloaded logical operators will not short-circuit.

 Expressions should be written so that the same effects will occur under any order of evaluation that the C standard permits since side effects can be dependent on an implementation specific order of evaluation.

 Become familiar with Annex C of the C standard ISO/IEC 9899:2011 [4], which is a list of the sequence points that enforce an ordering of computations.